QTS Data Centers is seeking to develop a data center campus in Dane County - to learn more, click this link.

 In the State of Wisconsin, landowners can petition for an incorporated city or village to transfer (“annex”) land from unincorporated towns.
 When land is annexed, it becomes part of the annexing city or village, is added to the property tax levy and gains access to that jurisdiction’s services.

 QTS seeks to purchase land in the Town of Vienna.
-The Village of DeForest has received a Notice of Intention to Circulate an Annexation Petition on October 31, 2025 and anticipates receiving the Annexation Petition in the coming days.
-At that point, additional information about the Petition will be added to this webpage and shared with the community.
+The Village of DeForest received a Notice of Intention to Circulate an Annexation Petition on October 31, 2025 and received the Annexation Petition on November 14, 2025.
+Additional information about the Petition will be added to this webpage and shared with the community as the document is reviewed.

 QTS has shared publicly their promises to be good neighbors by incorporating noise mitigation, providing buffers protecting viewsheds, funding additional energy generation and pledging $50 million to community investments.